Kelton555/ASP-Number-Link-Solver/README.md

 <img width="30%" alt="A solved 12x12 number link puzzle with bridges featuring pockets of walls around certain cells.
 Part of the Pockets Pack from Flow Free: Bridges" src="https://github.com/user-attachments/assets/5d777878-fb67-4ff1-9835-89ab5ea35e23" />

 # How To Use
-View.py is a tkinter-based GUI program to interface with the solver, only working in the very simple rectangle case (no disconnects, etc.).
+View.py is a tkinter-based GUI program to interface with the solver, only working in the very simple rectangle case.

 Enter numbers (or the listed letters) into the grid in the GUI as the start/end points of links.
 You can also enter 'B' or 'b' into a cell to indicate a bridge.
 You can click in the space between cells to toggle walls, preventing adjacent cells from being connected.